 For the uninitiated, I, nor any other developer, actually eats dog food (not that I know of anyway).
 The term “Dogfooding” simply refers to the process of using your own tool to build your own tool.
 Wikipedia describes it as “a slang term used to reference a scenario in which a company uses its own product to test and promote the product”.

-- Constant usage may reveal critical/security issues that customers might not have a chance to discover
+- Constant usage may reveal critical/security issues that customers might not have discovered yet.

-…and I’m certain there are more I can’t think of right now.
+I’m certain there are more that don’t come to mind right now.

 You still have to test thoroughly, get feedback from beta testers (if you have any at your disposal), and test again ad-nauseum.
 Dogfooding is simply another tool in your arsenal to help deliver a better product.

-No software is perfect, and no amount of testing can 100% guarantee you won’t release a bug-free product (but you’ll get close).
-Many apps – including Task Rocket – are released with unintentional bugs that aren’t discovered until later down the track when a customer uses the product in ways you never expected or intended, despite your best efforts to avoid that.
+No software is perfect, and no amount of testing can 100% guarantee you won’t release a bug-free product (but you will get closer).
+Many apps – including wProject – are released with unintentional bugs that aren’t discovered until later down the track when a customer uses your product in ways you never considered or intended, despite your best efforts.

 As a side note, I always tell developers to not fret when a bug is discovered in their public facing code.
 When you consider the likes of Microsoft, Google, Facebook and other big brands have virtually unlimited resources devoted to rigorous application testing yet can still unknowingly deploy with a bug, I say don’t loose any sleep over it.